Blueprint Travelers

 Walking across Sydney Harbor Bridge is a must-do when visiting the city

 The Sydney Harbor Bridge is one of the icons that define Sydney’s skyline.
-Crossing it by foot is a great way to experience the bridge and see the beauty of Sydney around you.
-It is a great way to see the Sydney harbor and bay with all the boats moving through with the city surrounding it.
+Crossing it by foot is a great way to experience the bridge and a top thing to do in Sydney to see the beauty of the harbor around you.
+It is a great way to see the bay with all the boats moving through and the city surrounding it.

 Going up the Pilon of the Sydney Harbor Bridge